hazelcast/hazelcast-reference-manual/src/UserDefinedServices.md

-# User Defined Services
+## User Defined Services

 In the case of special/custom needs, Hazelcast's SPI (Service Provider Interface) module allows users to develop their own distributed data structures and services.

-## A Counter User Defined Service

-Throughout this section, we create a distributed counter that will be the guide to reveal the Hazelcast SPI usage.
+Throughout this section, we create an example distributed counter that will be the guide to reveal the Hazelcast Services SPI usage.

 Here is our counter.